-PROM OUR LONDON CORRESPONDENT.
-London, Thursday Evening, April 22 Half-past Seven.
+FROM OUR LONDON CORRESPONDENT.
+London, Thursday Evening, April 22.
+Half-past Seven.

-AT A MEETING of the Petition Committee in evening, a letter from Mr. Duncombe, M. P. fo Finsbury was read, expressing his willingness render the Committee any assistance in his power render the Committee any assistance in his power procuring the returns specified;" (that is, as me gested in the Star).
+AT A MEETING of the Petition Committee last evening, a letter from Mr. Duncombe, M. P. for Finsbury was read, expressing his willingness " to render the Committee any assistance in his power in procuring the returns specified;" (that is, as suggested in the Star).
 The Hon.
-Member also stated that he thought a portion of these returns were last year laid below the House of Commons, namely, The number and the names of the persons then confined for political offences,' but no return of the expense or of the persons held to bail, or of the among of their recognizances, was then made."
-He would look into the matter, and obtain the Committee subject.
-A FIRE BROKE OUT an hour since, (a quarter page six,) at a house undergoing repairs at the corner of Newcastle-street, Strand; which was happily subdued before the arrival of engines, three of which were speedily on the spot, and the firemen connected with the last might be heard venting their curse both loud and deep, their services not being required In the money market, the unusual depressing which pervades all branches of trade, continues a exercise a powerful influence.
-Capital accumulate for want of employment in the ordinary channels from the railway contractors.
+Member also stated that he thought "2 portion of these returns were last year laid before ber and the names of the persons then confined for political offences,' but no return of the expences much official information as possible upon the subject.

+A FIRE BROKE OUT an hour since, (a quarter past six.) at a house undergoing repairs at the corner of Newcastle-street, Strand; which was happily subdued before the arrival of engines, three of which were speedily on the spot, and the firemen connected with the last might be heard venting their curses In the money market, the unusual depression which pervades all branches of trade, continues to exercise a powerful influence.
+Capital accumulates things cannot last long without stimulating Consols closed at 90% for money, and 90% for account.
+Exchequer Bilis 13s. to 15s. premium.